darkreactions/DRP/setup.md

 When you open your browser and direct yourself to darkreactions.loc (or whatever you named the server), the dark reactions project should display.

+###Additional Notes for Production Servers

+There are a number of cron-jobs that need to be set to ensure good functioning of a production grade server.

+###Notes for upgrading from pre-0.02 versions of DRP

 ###Note that everything from here on has been retained for future use, but does not currently apply in this development version

 ###Skip if you don't need model-building.